indrekots/indrekots.github.io/_posts/articles/2016-12-31-externalized-configuration-in-spring-boot.md

 When you run your Spring Boot application, by default, property values from `application.properties` will be picked up.
 But when you start Spring Boot with `-Dspring.profiles.active=test`, you instruct Spring to look for properties form `application-test.properties`.
 I intentionally did not define a value for `greeting` in `application-test.properties`.
 When running with the `test` profile, Spring will first look into `application-test.properties` and for values which are not found there, it will use `applicaiton.properties`.
 Essentially profile-specific properties override non-specific ones.

+## Properties files outside of your packaged jar

+Up until now we've looked how to handle properties files that are packaged inside the jar.
+But what if my settings are provided by a configuration management system (e.g. [Ansible](https://www.ansible.com/), [Puppet](https://puppet.com/), [Chef](https://www.chef.io/chef/)) after the jar file has been packaged?
+Rather than looking into the classpath, this would require the application to read the file from the file system.

-The naive approach would be to pass the JVM an argument pointing to your external configuration file (e.g. `-Dconfig.location=external.properties`) and inside your application code read the properties from the specified file.
+A naive approach would be to pass the JVM an argument pointing to your external configuration file (e.g. `-Dconfig.location=/path/to/external.properties`) and inside your application code read the properties from the specified file.
 This definitely works but Spring Boot offers a much simpler solution.
-Place your `application.properties` outside your packaged jar file.
-Spring Boot will look in the same directory for properties and the values can be accessed using Spring's `Environment` or injected into beans via the `@Value` annotation.
+Place your `application.properties` outside of your packaged jar file.
+Spring Boot will look in the same directory for properties and the values can be accessed as if the file was inside the classpath.
+The same applies for profile-specific properties files.

-application.properties in classpath
-application.properties in outside of packaged jar application.properties for each environment spring devtools properties application configuration in YAML format environment variables

-commandline arguments
+## Evaluation order

+Properties files that are placed outside of your packaged jar override the ones inside your jar.
+Profile-specific files always take precedence.
+Properties are considered in the following order:

+* Profile-specific application properties outside of your packaged jar
+* Profile-specific application properties packaged inside your jar
+* Application properties outside of your packaged jar
+* Application properties packaged inside your jar

+## Final words

+You learned how to use configuration files with Spring Boot.
+As you can see, the framework takes care of externalized configuration for you.
+The developer's job is to place the property values in correct files.
+I strongly encourage you [to read more about configuration in Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html "Externalized Configuration").
+You'll find that there are more ways of externalizing configuration than you saw it this post.